StephenHoman/Prophet/README.md

 -     Video must have captions.
 -     Video captions should be written in punctually correct english

-***Some videos like Jim Cramer Mad Money have great punctuation but Jim Cramer does not speak how this model is configured.

 ## Ambitions for the future.
 1. Scan text for stock tickers.